 Cork is between three and four hours from Dublin, and as we were running well ahead of schedule I decided to pull into Cashel for a little cultural tourism.
 Any family members reading this will probably be shaking their heads in disbelief at the very idea that I would voluntarily visit the Rock of Cashel, but it's true, I did.
 It should be noted though that we were only there for about three quarters of an hour; soon we were back on the road heading towards infinitely more important things.

 First impressions of the Funderland Cork site were of space, or rather, a lack thereof.
 If one considers the Dublin show to be cramped it is nothing to the arena in Cork, where a large number of rides are shoehorned together into a field behind Parc ui Chaoimh.
 As we walked into the grounds I ran into John, the marketing manager, cheerful as always and delighted that we'd made the trip.

-On the way back from Funderland Cork we decided to go via the amusements on the seafront in Tramore.
-I was confident before we set out that the rides would not be operating, as it seems to be a summer thing only (though there is no web site, so who knows?).
-The visit did, however, allow me to document what is there (not much!).
+We decided to detour via the amusements on the seafront in Tramore on the way back from Funderland Cork.
+I was confident before we set out that the rides would not be operating, as it seems to be a summer event only (though there is no web site, so who knows?).
+The visit did, however, allow me to document what is there (not a huge amount).